-What I do at the Dean's Office: In addition to advising students on academic matters, I am the campus liaison and fellowships advisor for DAAD Undergraduate Scholarship, Undergraduate Fulbright Grants, the NSEP Boren Scholarship, the Gilman International Scholarship and the St. Andrew’s Foundation Scholarship.
-I also oversee the dean's office summer study abroad scholarship program (The Judy L. Gould Scholarship for Summer Study Abroad and the Thomas Raeburn White Scholarship in Foreign Language Study) which provides funding for students, who otherwise cannot study abroad during the academic year, to do so in the summer.
-Finally, I coordinate the admission process for incoming international guest students and serve as their adviser during their short stay at Bryn Mawr.
+What I do at the Dean's Office: In addition to advising students on academic matters, I am in charge of the study abroad program and serve as the campus liaison and fellowships advisor for DAAD Undergraduate Scholarship, Undergraduate Fulbright Grants, the Gilman International Scholarship and the St. Andrew’s Foundation Scholarship.
+I also oversee the Dean's Office summer study abroad scholarship program and the admission process for incoming international guest students.

 My major in college: French